-- (a) in England, - (b) to any relevant British fishing boat wherever it may be, and - (c) to any other fishing boat which is within relevant British fishery limits. - (2) Where this article applies, any British sea-fishery officer may seize - - (a) any fish (including any receptacle which contains the fish) in respect of which he has reasonable grounds to suspect that a relevant offence has been committed; and - (b) any net or other fishing gear which he has reasonable grounds to suspect has been used in the course of the commission of such an offence.

-Protection of officers

-9. An officer or a person assisting him by virtue of article 6(2), 7(1)(b) or 7(3) shall not be liable in any civil or criminal proceedings for anything done in the purported exercise of the powers conferred on him by articles 6 to 8 if the court is satisfied that the act was done in good faith, that there were reasonable grounds for doing it and that it was done with reasonable skill and care.

-Obstruction of officers

-10. - (1) Any person who -

-(a) fails without reasonable excuse to comply with any requirement imposed by a British sea-fishery officer under the powers conferred on British sea-fishery officers by article 6, 7 or 8;

-- (b) without reasonable excuse prevents, or attempts to prevent, any other person from complying with any such requirement; or - (c) assaults an officer who is exercising any of the powers conferred on him by article 6, 7 or 8 or intentionally obstructs any such officer in the exercise of any of those powers, shall be guilty of an offence.
+(2) Where this article applies, any British sea-fishery officer may seize - (a) any fish (including any receptacle which contains the fish) in respect of which he has reasonable grounds to suspect that a relevant offence has been committed; and (b) any net or other fishing gear which he has reasonable grounds to suspect has been used in the course of the commission of such an offence.
+Protection of officers 10.
+An officer or a person assisting him by virtue of article 7(2) or 8(1)(b) or a warrant under article 8(3) shall not be liable in any civil or criminal proceedings for anything done in the purported exercise of the powers conferred on him by articles 6 to 8 if the court is satisfied that the act was done in good faith, that there were reasonable grounds for doing it and that it was done with reasonable skill and care.
+Obstruction of officers 11. - (1) Any person who - (a) fails without reasonable excuse to comply with any requirement imposed by a British sea-fishery officer under the powers conferred on British sea-fishery officers by article 7, 8 or 9; (b) without reasonable excuse prevents, or attempts to prevent, any other person from complying with any such requirement; or (c) assaults an officer who is exercising any of the powers conferred on him by article 7, 8 or 9 or intentionally obstructs any such officer in the exercise of any of those powers, shall be guilty of an offence.

-- (2) A person guilty of an offence under paragraph (1) is liable - - (a) on summary conviction to a fine not exceeding the statutory maximum; or - (b) on conviction on indictment to a fine.
+(2) A person guilty of an offence under paragraph (1) is liable - (a) on summary conviction to a fine not exceeding the statutory maximum; or (b) on conviction on indictment to a fine.